hustle-rent-due/tci-toolkit/README.md

 **[→ View Live TCI Fleet Dashboard](https://bapxai.com/tci-dashboard.html)** — 33 agents, real-time TCI pulled directly from Railway backend.

 **[→ Enter the Voidchi Universe](https://bapxai.com/voidchis.html)** — the persistent agent universe where TCI was battle-tested in production.

+### 🚀 First external adoption — Hermes agent (April 22, 2026)

+@ArrayEmpty ran the toolkit in their Hermes setup and got live TCI output:

+> `TCI: F (surplus=-0.10) — keeping Hermes sharp`

+This is exactly what TCI was built for: catching collapse risk in someone else's persistent agent in the wild.

 ### What the live fleet proves